nFrechen/nfrechen.github.io/_posts/2016-09-29-webscraping-with-rvest.md

 csv_links <- html_attr(links[is_csv_link], name="href")
 {% endhighlight %}

-# Prepare download

-For the download we need a destination file name for every csv file.
-We will use the station WMO code for this:
+The extracted links we add into the station list with `mutate`:

 {% highlight r %}
-destfiles <- paste0( stations[, "WMO Code"], ".csv")
+stations <- mutate(stations, link=csv_links)
 {% endhighlight %}

+# Prepare download

-We also create a download folder:
+First we create a download folder:

 {% highlight r %}
 folder <- "data"
 dir.create(folder)
+{% endhighlight %}
+For the download we need a destination file name for every csv file.
+We will use the station WMO code for this:

+{% highlight r %}
+stations <- mutate(stations, destfile=paste0(folder, "/", `WMO Code`, ".csv"))
 {% endhighlight %}

 # Download data